LEAGUE: Guided Skill Learning and Abstraction for Long-Horizon Manipulation: Method

-We use PDDL~\cite{fox2003pddl2, mcdermott1998pddl} to build the symbolic planner and we use A$\ast$ search for generating the high-level plans.
+We use PDDL~\cite{fox2003pddl2} to build the symbolic planner and use A$\ast$ search for generating high-level plans.

-With the generated task plan, we sequentially invoke the corresponding skill $\pi_l$ to reach the subgoal that complies with the effects of each ground operator $\underline{\omega}_l$ in the plan.
+With the generated task plan, we sequentially invoke the corresponding skill $\pi^*$ to reach the subgoal that complies with the effects of each ground operator $\underline{\omega}$ in the plan.
 We {rollout} each skill controller until it fulfills the effects of the operator or a maximum skill horizon $H$ is reached.
-To {verify} whether the skill is executed successfully, we first obtain the corresponding symbolic state $x_{\Psi}^{l}$ by parsing the ending environment state $x^{l}$.
-The execution is considered successful only when the environment state $x^{l}$ conforms to the expected effects: $F(x_{\Psi}^{l-1}, \underline{\omega}) \subseteq x_{\Psi}^{l}$.
-We keep track of the failed skills to inform the learning curriculum, as described next.
+To {verify} whether the $l$-th skill is executed successfully, we first obtain the corresponding symbolic state $x_{\Psi}^{l}$ by parsing the ending environment state $x^{*}$.
+The execution is considered successful only when the environment state $x^{*}$ conforms to the expected effects: $F(x_{\Psi}^{l-1}, \underline{\omega}_l) \subseteq x_{\Psi}^{l}$.
+We keep track of the failed skills and the starting simulator info $s^*$ to inform the learning curriculum.

-\textbf{Task planner as autonomous curriculum.} To efficiently acquire all necessary skills for solving a given multi-step task, we leverage task plans as an autonomous curriculum to schedule skill learning in a progressive manner.
-The key idea is to use more proficient skills to reach the preconditions of skills that require additional learning.
-The learning algorithm is sketched in Alg.~\ref{alg:sk_learn} (we omit \textsc{PlanningWithSkills}, as described in text above, due to space constraint).
+\textbf{Task planner as an automated curriculum.} To efficiently acquire all necessary skills for a given multi-step task, we leverage the task planner as an automated curriculum to learn skills in a progressive manner.
+The key idea is to use more proficient skills to reach the preconditions of skills that require additional learning (See Fig.~\ref{fig:overview}).
+The algorithm is sketched in Alg.~\ref{alg:sk_learn} and Alg.~\ref{alg:sk_plan}.
 On a high level, we repeat task planning and skill learning until convergence.
-We keep track of failed skills during $N$ task executions and adopt a strict scheduling criteria, where a skill is scheduled for learning (Sec.~\ref{ssec:skill_learning}) if it ever fails during the $N$ episodes.
-Notably, for different skill instances (e.g., \texttt{Pick(peg1)} and \texttt{Pick(peg2)}) that belong to the same lifted operator, we share the replay buffers so that the relevant experience can be reused to further improve the learning efficiency and generalization.
+We keep track of failed skills during $N$ task executions and adopt strict scheduling criteria, where a skill is scheduled for learning (Sec.~\ref{ssec:skill_learning}) if it ever fails during the $N$ episodes.
+Notably, we share the replay buffers for different skill instances (e.g., \texttt{Pick(peg1)} and \texttt{Pick(peg2)}) that belong to the same lifted operator, so that the relevant experience can be reused to further improve the learning efficiency and generalization.